TTomas65/Search-Sorting-Assistant-for-GitHub-repositories/README.md

 To use the program, you need to log in to your own GitHub account via our interface with secure GitHub OAuth authentication, as this is the only way to ensure extended API access to the platform and proper connectivity to import existing data to this platform.

-These are the additional features of the application:
+**These are additional features of the application:**
-- Exporting your own lists to an Excel spreadsheet.
+- Export your own lists to an Excel spreadsheet.
-- Export our own lists to Excel
-- Easy cloning of the user's favorite and tracked repositories to this platform also from the GitHub interface.
+- Easy cloning of user's favorite and tracked repositories to this platform from their GitHub account.
+- Add your own comments to all favorite repositories and developers.
+- Custom card-based visualization interface.
+- Weekly repository recommendations

+Features planned and under development.......:
+- More fast information display options
+- Save your own lists as PDF.
+- ............................

 ![Application Screenshot](pictures/Readme01.jpg)